ComradDoge/DogeEU4/README.md

 - Shuffled Centralization development modifiers.
 Base_cost reduction is now part of the 25 development requirement instead.
 - Government buldings tweaked.
 Removed non-governing related modifiers and added +1 num_of_allowed_buildings so it's less annoying to build.
 - Conqueror System: Normal Conqueror option has a limit of 10>15 that can be present.
 Mythical option now has 16>30 max (Great or Mythical).
+- Tweaked AI building management logic, and should behave a bit more like a player.
+Expect to see more soldier households on proper provinces.

 User Interface
 - Reworked the estate screen.